Goldie: Music

 In 1996, he released the Toasted Both Sides Please remix of the Bush song "Swallowed", which topped charts in the US and Canada.

 Price released his second album, Saturnz Return, in 1998.
 The album's opening track, "Mother", is an hour-long orchestral drum and bass piece.
 The album featured appearances by David Bowie, Noel Gallagher and KRS-One.
 The album met with mixed reviews.
-David Brown of Entertainment Weekly called the album "ambitious but monotonous and overlong – Pink Floyd with a gold tooth".
+David Brown of Entertainment Weekly called the album "ambitious but monotonous and overlong—Pink Floyd with a gold tooth".

 In 2002, Price said that he had been working for three years on a film called Sine Tempus, described as a coming-of-age story of a young paintbrush artist.
 In 2006, he announced the soundtrack as his new album.
 The album was released via the Metalheadz website in 2008, but the film has not been released.

 Price is known for his work as the leader of Rufige Kru.
 The group has no fixed members and has included drum and bass producers such as Technical Itch, Heist, Cujo, Agzilla Da Ice, Danny J, Doc Scott and Rob Playford.

 March 2013 saw the release of The Alchemist: The Best of Goldie 1992–2012, featuring prominent tracks from throughout Price's musical career.
 A subsequent compilation, the three-CD Masterpiece set released by Ministry of Sound in 2014, brought together tracks that influenced him (Soul II Soul's "Back To Life", Roy Ayers' "Everybody Loves The Sunshine") with cuts that soundtracked his entry into the rave scene and key moments from the drum'n'bass scene.

 In 2017, the Goldie album The Journey Man was released, which Price described as his "magnum opus" and "the most important thing that I've ever made."

 In 2020, Goldie launched his new record label, Fallen Tree 1Hundred.

+A 25th anniversary edition of Timeless was released by London Records the following year.
+The new release included a triple gold vinyl version and a compact disc version.
+The release brought the number of versions of the iconic drum'n'bass album (including reissues and global pressings) to 44.